 But the defensive reaction against this mass image resulted in more antagonism and actual persecution.
 So we’re back, reconfirming the apparent truth of what is basically a big old misconception.
 And that is how we create our own reality.

-The deeper a belief is buried, the more bang we get for our buck—meaning, even greater consequences.
+The deeper we bury a belief, the more bang we get for our buck—meaning, even greater consequences.
 Because the greater the guilt, the more fear there will be of its pain and the seemingly real possibility that this one really is unforgivable.
 So then the defense against the truth of the issue needs that much more gusto.
 That means the heart and mind must clench shut even tighter.
 And then even this fact of being close-minded and hard-hearted must be denied.
-And justified.
-And defended against.
+And justified, and defended against.
 Really, one can’t get out of all this unharmed.

 All these images are not just distortions of truth.
 They create rigid walls in a person’s soul that separate us from the best within ourselves.
 They disconnect us from the source of life with all its creative possibilities—from God, and from being able to give and receive love.
 So while we may have yet another allergic reaction to the word “evil,” that right there is evil.
 And that, in turn, creates “sin.”
 Such a war within oneself eventually leads to war with others.

 How does one go about the painstaking task of dissolving these images?
 We start by poking holes in our own story.
 Ask probing questions from every angle.
 Ask deeply, Is this really true?
 We need to shed some new light on the picture.
 This will open doors that were previously closed and start to loosen up hardened places in the soul.
-The mind must be opened up to consider everything anew.
+We must open up our minds to consider everything anew.
 We need to get curious.

 In order to create functioning societies, individuals must do their own work.
-At the same time, mass images must be resolved so they don’t stand in the way of the each person’s unfoldment and self-realization.
+At the same time, we must resolve mass images so they don’t stand in the way of the each person’s unfoldment and self-realization.